-Almond flour or almond meal – these are almond flour cheese crackers without eggs.
-You can’t swap almond flour by coconut flour here or the crackers will crumble apart
+- Almond flour or almond meal – these are almond flour cheese crackers without eggs.
+You can’t swap almond flour for coconut flour here, or the crackers will crumble apart.

-Parmesan cheese or any hard grated cheese like Gouda, Emmental, cheddar, mozzarella
+- Parmesan cheese or any hard grated cheese like Gouda, Emmental, or cheddar.

 How to store keto cheese crackers?